This post will show you how to quickly search Delaware for business names using Delaware’s free entity search tool.

 It’s important to note that even when a given business appears to be available, the Delaware Division of Corporations will do their own search to confirm availability.
 There could be name variations or abbreviations that could cause a conflict.

 That’s how you can search for a business name in Delaware.
-Again, the DE Div. of Corporations office will make the final determination on a business name’s availability.
+Again, the DE Div. of Corporations office will finally determine a business name’s availability.

 Delaware Division of Corporations